dsainz3/gate-hub/docs/how-to/kiosk/camera-overview.md

 1. **Live Monitoring** – Tap any camera tile to expand streaming details.
 Use more-info dialogs for history and snapshots.
 2. **Point-in-time Control** – Tiles default to toggle actions; hold for detailed configuration when additional attributes are needed.
 3. **PTZ Safeguards** – Use the stop button after any manual move to ensure the device does not drift.
-Guard presets return the lens to a neutral patrol position.
+Guard presets return the lens to a neutral patrol position, while zoom sliders provide incremental framing without relying on unavailable hardware buttons.
 4. **Alert Modes** – Update recording/notification switches in tandem to avoid silent gaps.
 The hub siren should be exercised sparingly and reset after testing.
 5. **Health Checks** – Investigate signal telemetry that trends low; consider repositioning access points or lowering bitrate selections when needed.